Sketchware-Pro/Sketchware-Pro-Website/docs/Blocks/get-started-with-more-block.md

 ---
-title: Get Started
+title: More blocks
 description: Get started with More Block in Sketchware.
-sidebar_position: 1
+sidebar_position: 38
 tags:
-  - More Block
+  - Blocks
-slug: started
 ---

-### What is Sketchware more Block?
+### More blocks in Sketchware Pro

-More Block is a feature of Sketchware which easily helps developer to define a method in activity by using drag and drop.
+More Blocks allow developers to create their own blocks useable in a single activity only.
+They are usually used when there is a task in the app which has to be run multiple times.

 ![Structure](assets/get-started-with-more-block/structure.png)